Sharpe (novel series): India

-In 1799, Sergeant Hakeswill goads Sharpe into striking him.
-Sharpe is sentenced to 2,000 lashes (effectively a death sentence), but is released after only 200 by executive order (Sharpe's Tiger).
-He is assigned to accompany Lieutenant William Lawford on a secret mission to rescue Lawford's uncle, Colonel Hector McCandless, the head of British East India Company intelligence.
-They join Tipu Sultan's army, posing as British deserters, but are later exposed and imprisoned.
-Lawford teaches Sharpe to read and write whilst they languish in Tipu's dungeon.
-Sharpe escapes during the siege of Seringapatam and prematurely detonates a mine meant to devastate the British army.
-The British enter the city through the breach Sharpe has provided.
-He then kills the fleeing Tipu unobserved during the fighting and loots a fortune in jewels from the corpse.
+In 1799, Sergeant Hakeswill goads Sharpe into striking him, and Sharpe is sentenced to 2,000 lashes, effectively a death sentence.
+However, he is released after 200 by executive order (Sharpe's Tiger) at Lieutenant William Lawford's insistence so that he can accompany Lawford on a vital secret mission.
+They are sent to contact (rescue if possible) Lawford's uncle, Colonel Hector McCandless, the head of British East India Company intelligence.
+They join Tipu Sultan's army, posing as British deserters, but are later betrayed by Hakeswill (who has been captured) and imprisoned.
+Lawford teaches Sharpe to read and write whilst they languish in a dungeon with McCandless.
+Sharpe picks the lock of their cell and escapes during the siege of Seringapatam.
+He prematurely detonates a mine meant to devastate the British army when it breaches the city wall.
+The British take the city.
+He then kills the fleeing Tipu unobserved during the fighting and takes a fortune in jewels from the corpse.
 He is promoted to sergeant for his efforts.

 Sharpe serves four uneventful years as a sergeant.
-In 1803, he is the sole survivor of a massacre of the garrison of a small fort carried out by a turncoat Company officer, William Dodd (Sharpe's Triumph).
-Because he can identify Dodd, Sharpe is taken along by McCandless on a mission to capture and punish Dodd, to discourage others from deserting.
+In 1803, he is the sole survivor of a massacre of the garrison of a small fort carried out by a turncoat East India Company officer, William Dodd (Sharpe's Triumph).
+Because he can identify Dodd, Sharpe is taken along by McCandless on a mission to capture and punish the renegade, to discourage others from deserting.
 Their search takes them first to battles at Ahmednuggur and then Assaye.

 At Assaye, the greatly outnumbered British force is commanded by Arthur Wellesley (the future Duke of Wellington).
-When Wellesley's orderly is killed, by chance Sharpe is the only one available to take his place, and so is at hand when Wellesley is unhorsed alone and among the enemy.
-Sharpe single-handedly saves the general's life, killing about half a dozen enemy soldiers and holding the rest at bay until help arrives.
-Wellesley rewards him with a battlefield commission as an ensign for his act of bravery, though Wellesley doubts it will turn out well.
+When Wellesley's orderly is killed, by chance Sharpe is the only one available to take his place, and so is at hand when Wellesley is unhorsed alone and amongst the enemy.
+Sharpe single-handedly saves the general's life, killing about half a dozen soldiers and holding the rest at bay until help arrives.
+Wellesley rewards him with a battlefield commission as an ensign, though Wellesley is certain it will not turn out well.
 Sharpe joins the 74th Regiment.

-Sharpe receives a cold welcome from many of his fellow officers, who dislike him due to his low birth, as well as the common soldiers, and he has great difficulty adjusting to his new status and role.
+Sharpe receives a cold welcome from many of his fellow officers, who dislike him due to his low birth, and the common soldiers, who resent being commanded by someone from their own ranks, and he has great difficulty adjusting to his new status and role.
 In the end, the commander of the 74th pressures him to transfer to the newly formed 95th Rifles Regiment.
 Before leaving India, he takes part in the assault on Gawilghur, leading troops in action for the first time.
 Sharpe finds a way into the nearly impregnable fortress, ignoring the orders of his cowardly commanding officer.
 Once inside, he confronts and kills Dodd, at the cost of a scar on his right cheek (Sharpe's Fortress).
+(Cornwell apologised for sometimes forgetting which side of Sharpe's face is scarred; in Sharpe's Revenge, for example, it is on the left.)